dynamiccreator/aliwa-server/README.md

 * Maria DB

-* (optional) LAMP with phpmyadmin or another gui tool for look up or managing the database conviently if neccesarry
+* (optional) LAMP with phpmyadmin or another gui tool for look up or managing the database conviently if neccessarry

 ### Steps